David Cobb (activist): Post-election activities

-Since running for president, Cobb has become a member of the Board of Directors for the Green Institute, and of the Sierra Club's national Corporate Accountability Committee, a Fellow with the Liberty Tree Foundation for the Democratic Revolution, on the Steering Committee of Democracy Unlimited of Humboldt County, along with being the group's campaigns director, and is a Principal with Program on Corporations, Law, and Democracy (POCLAD).
+After running for president, Cobb became a member of the board of directors for the Green Institute, and of the Sierra Club's national Corporate Accountability Committee, a Fellow with the Liberty Tree Foundation for the Democratic Revolution, on the Steering Committee of Democracy Unlimited of Humboldt County, along with being the group's campaigns director, and was a Principal with Program on Corporations, Law, and Democracy (POCLAD).

-Cobb facilitated the founding convention of the Green Party of Louisiana during a two-day convention which took place on August 31 and September 1, 2002, in New Orleans.
+Cobb facilitated the founding convention of the Green Party of Louisiana during a two-day convention held on August 31 and September 1, 2002, in New Orleans.